malikadan21/MediBotAI/README.md

 Themed Appearance: Users can switch between light and dark themes to enhance their experience.

-AI Integration: Utilizes OpenAI’s generative models to provide responses based on user input.
+AI Integration: Utilizes Gemini’s generative models to provide responses based on user input.

 Safety Settings: Configured with safety settings to filter out harmful content.